-COG-Pro costs $79/year for its crop module, $129 for the crop and GAP modules or the crop and livestock modules or $159 for the crop, GAP and livestock modules. https://cog-pro.com
+COG-Pro costs $79/year for its crop module, $129 for the crop and GAP modules or the crop and livestock modules or $159 for the crop, GAP and livestock modules.
+There are prices for a 2 year subscription that provides a discount. https://cog-pro.com

 In AgSquared, growers are able to set up a work plan for the season.
 Tasks can be assigned to specific dates or time periods.
 Work plans can then be generated and printed for specific days, weeks or months.
 Once completed, planned tasks can be checked off and then become records of tasks completed.

 Do you ever have to decline sales at the farmers market because people don’t have enough cash?
 Want to take deposits for larger advance orders?
-Square allows you to accept credit cards using your smart phone.
-Low transaction fees, a free card reader and no need for a merchant account make this an economic way to accept sales you might otherwise lose.
-Plus, you can track all sales for the day (no cost for using the app to track cash sales), include inventory and you can even sync your Square account to Quickbooks, providing easier integration with your bookkeeping tasks.
+Square allows you to accept credit, debit, and mobile payments using your smart phone.
+Low transaction fees, one free magstripe card reader (readers for contactless and chip cost $59), and no need for a merchant account make this an economic way to accept sales you might otherwise lose.
+Plus, you can track all sales for the day, include inventory and you can even sync your Square account to Quickbooks, providing easier integration with your bookkeeping tasks.
 End result: capture non-cash sales while building data about the number of daily sales, average size of sales and products sold, all to help you better understand your customers’ choices.
-Software tools like Square typically charge you a percentage of the value of the transaction – Square charges 2.75%.
+Software tools like Square typically charge you a percentage of the value of the transaction – Square charges 2.6% plus 10 cents for each sale.
 There are no additional account or processing fees and no minimum amounts.
 Cash is deposited into your bank account the next business day. https://squareup.com

 The major advantage to accepting more plastic payment at farmers markets is that it reduces the risk of losing money through theft or carelessness.
 Of course, you do need to make sure your phone or tablet isn’t stolen!

-Four years ago I was at a breaking point with our farm’s CSA program.
-In order to provide adequate service to members, I was spending far too many hours on e-mail and the phone while navigating overly-complex spreadsheets.
+Years ago I was at a breaking point with our farm’s CSA program.
+In order to provide adequate service to members, I was spending far too many hours on e-mail and phone while navigating overly-complex spreadsheets.
 Despite best efforts, mistakes were made and parts of the program that relied on volunteers were hit-and-miss.